 After The Community Bots was launched in the spring 2016, we provided our first STEM-robotics course in July 2016 at the Good Shepherd School located within the Inwood neighborhood in New York City.
 The Good Shepherd School serves a mostly Latin American community.
 We completed our first international program in Nicaragua in June 2017.
 We are working closely with NicaPhoto, which serves families living in one of the poorest barrios in Nicaragua.

 Our third Fun with Robotics program took place in New York City in August 2017 at The Young Women's Leadership School of Queens, which serves a diverse community in the Jamaica neighborhood.

 We are fortunate to partner with the St. Joseph's Academy, an all-girls school in Baton Rouge, Louisiana.
-The school, through the leadership of John Richardson, Co-Director of Technology, donated refurbished laptops to NicaPhoto, Politecnico Fundacion MIR (School for Girls), and Students of Granada.
-Moreover, John and his colleagues joined The Community Bots in Nicaragua, and we are pleased that they will continue to partner with us during our upcoming international programs.
+The school, through the leadership of John Richardson, Co-Director of Technology, has donated refurbished laptops to NicaPhoto, Politecnico Fundacion MIR (School for Girls), and Students of Granada.
+Moreover, John and his colleagues joined The Community Bots at NicaPhoto to deliver the laptops and to help develop the computer lab.
+We are deeply appreciative of their ongoing generosity and support.